icehrm/icehrm.github.io/_docs/faq.md

 A manager can only make modifications to their direct reports.
 First you need to login as the manager and go to Employees -> Employees module.

-- In that module click “Login as employee” icon of one of your subordinates.
+- In that module click “Switch to Employee” icon of one of your subordinates.

 - Then goto “Time Management” => “Time Sheets” and one of the time sheets (all the time sheets displayed here are belongs to the your switched subordinate)